carbon-design-system/carbon-contribution/Heavy Contributing Template/ReadME.md

 #### 6. Create a PR

 Once Carbon has made the final approval, the contributor needs to submit their changes to our repos.
 The first PR needs to be made to the [carbon-components repo](https://github.com/carbon-design-system/carbon-components) to add the code for the new component.
 The second PR needs to be made to the [design-system-website repo](https://github.com/carbon-design-system/design-system-website) to add the new component section.
 The component folder should be added into `src > content > components`.
-Make sure the folder follows the  `component-name` naming structure and includes the following:
+Make sure the folder follows the `component-name` naming structure.

-- `images` folder with component asset images
-- style.md
-- usage.md
-- code.md

 Please make sure to include the initial issue number and link in both PR's.
 If you do not know how to make a PR, view our [instructions](https://github.com/carbon-design-system/design-system-website/wiki/Creating-a-PR).